 Universitetsvej 1, Building 4.0

 Tlf: +45 46742055

-The FabLab is staffed for help to existing users weekdays 10-16, except Tuesdays when we are staffed 12-21. (we are closed fridays at the moment as we are short staffed)
+The FabLab is staffed for help to existing users monday-thursday 10-16, except Tuesdays when we are staffed 12-21. (we are closed fridays at the moment as we are short staffed)

 Staff are available to introduce new users to the FabLab machines several times a week, as specified on the front page fablab.ruc.dk.

 The FabLab is available for use by trusted users with a keycard 24/7/365 - excluding laser and CNC cutting, which are only available 10-16/12-21 tuesdays.

 We are not staffed weekends and holidays.
 If we know you, you are welcome to stay after we leave.